JUARA POLICIES AND PROCEDURES

 • Requiring you to take immediate corrective measures.

-• Suspension of your Consultant Business for one or more business weeks with a loss of all or part of the compensation during the suspension period and potential interruption to rank qualifications in process at the time of your suspension.
+• Suspension of your Guide Business for one or more business weeks with a loss of all or part of the compensation during the suspension period and potential interruption to rank qualifications in process at the time of your suspension.

 • If your business is suspended pending an investigation, JUARA may withhold all or part of your bonuses and commissions during the suspension period.
 If your business is canceled for disciplinary purposes, you will not be entitled to receive any commissions withheld during the investigation period.
 If the Company determines that you violated the Agreement, but the violation does not warrant termination of your business, the Company reserves the right to permanently withhold all or part of the bonuses and commission that were withheld during the suspension period.

-• Involuntary termination of your Consultant Business.
+• Involuntary termination of your Guide Business.

 • Any other measure expressly allowed within any provision of the Agreement or which JUARA deems reasonable to implement and appropriate to equitably resolve injuries caused partially or exclusively by your violation of the Agreement.